Brilliantly Sparkling Outdoor Light Feature Using Items from the Dollar Store

 You will love my dollar store solar light hack!
 Yep, I made a moss basket solar light out of a $1 moss basket and some clearance prisms from the craft store!
-You must make this for your deck or outdoor area.
+It would be best to make this for your deck or outdoor area.

 Here are the items I used to start my hanging outdoor lighting fixture.
 The prisms are marked $5, but I got a much better deal than that on sale or clearance last year.